remichan97/task-cli/README.md

 # Features currently in the work
 - [x] A command to clear all saved tasks
 - [x] Have the task list persistent on each command launch
-- [ ] A command to search a task by keyword
+- [x] A command to search a task by keyword
-- [ ] Have a date and time display, and/or current weather display when `list` is invoked
+- [ ] Have a date and time display when `list` is invoked
 - [x] On marking task, display the affected task with updated change
 - [x] Clear the terminal each time `list` is called
 - [x] An optional option in the `list` command to show unfinished(undone) tasks